General Child Neurology

 Fetal alcohol syndrome is the most common preventable cause of intellectual disability in the Western world.
 In addition to inducing developmental delay, gestational alcohol exposure can lead to a variety of neurodevelopmental abnormalities, including epilepsy, attention deficit hyperactivity disorder, and academic difficulties.
 Many of these behavioral deficits in children with fetal alcohol syndrome are due to alcohol-induced neuronal death.
-In this updated article, the authors discuss the various clinical presentations of fetal alcohol spectrum disorders, the way in which binge drinking increases the risk of alcohol-induced fetal brain injury, and the purported mechanisms of alcohol-induced neuronal death.
-In addition, the authors discuss the importance of genetics in determining the risk of fetal alcohol spectrum disorder in the offspring of alcohol-consuming pregnant women.
+In this updated article, the authors discuss the various clinical presentations of fetal alcohol spectrum disorders, the way in which binge drinking increases the risk of alcohol-induced fetal brain injury, the importance of genetics, and the purported mechanisms of alcohol-induced neuronal death.
+In addition, the authors discuss the usefulness of telemedicine for the diagnosis of fetal alcohol syndrome in remote and underserved areas.

 • Fetal alcohol syndrome is the constellation of developmental defects that results from maternal alcohol abuse during pregnancy.

 • Although the syndrome includes prenatal and postnatal growth disturbances and abnormalities of midface development, brain dysfunction is the most clinically important component of the syndrome.

 • Impairments in learning and attention constitute the most common neurologic problems of fetal alcohol syndrome.

 • Neuronal death plays a central role in the pathogenesis and outcome of fetal alcohol syndrome.

 • Fetal alcohol spectrum disorder is an umbrella term that covers all of the adverse effects of alcohol on the developing fetus.